kyzrfranz/command-line-website/README.md

 They will be loaded in [src/pages/index.astro](src/pages/index.astro) and put into the model.

 The webcomponent that does it all is under [src/wc/iterm-command-line](src/wc/iterm-command-line).

+If you want the `contact` command to work, you need to set up an `.env` with a variable `VITE_SLACK` that contains the custom part of the webhook path.